UNCOMPROMISED · TRAVEL INTELLIGENCE FOUR‑PROGRAM TERMINAL UPDATED 11 JUL 2026

 World of Hyatt: approximately 1,400 properties across 30 brands (Park Hyatt, Grand Hyatt, Hyatt Regency, Andaz, Hyatt Centric, Hyatt Place, Hyatt House, plus the Inclusive Collection and the Miraval, Alila, Thompson and Joie de Vivre boutique brands).
 The Mr & Mrs Smith acquisition added roughly 1,500 boutique properties to the redemption universe (though most do not count for elite-night credit).
 The Small Luxury Hotels of the World (SLH) partnership gives Globalists access to approximately 580 SLH properties with full status benefits.

 The honest framing for 2026: for the high-end luxury, family-resort, and major-city travel pattern, Hyatt's effective portfolio (Hyatt + SLH + Inclusive Collection + Mr & Mrs Smith) is competitive with Marriott and Hilton.
-For mid-tier business travel in secondary cities, Hyatt remains thin.
+For mid-tier business travel in secondary cities, Marriott remains deepest and IHG is genuinely competitive; Hyatt is the thin one.
+For InterContinental, Kimpton and Six Senses specifically, IHG is the only game.

 Points value: what your earnings are actually worth